molikto/mlang/README.md

 problems:

-* cannot handle `refl`, or any other that don't already contains the information
+* special handle for `refl`
 * how to define `reverse`?
     * type predicate `project list(/a/).reverse = `
     * value predicate
     * `\a\≡_{x ⇒ \A[x]\}\b\.reverse = `
 cong: `f: /A/ ⇒ /B[A]/, p: /x/ ≡_A /y/, f(x) ≡B(p) f(y)`
+* how to make inductive type parameters injective?

 ## math